jdcloudcom/en/documentation/Cloud-Security/Situational-Awareness/Operation-Guide/Configuration-Change.md

 To quickly obtain threat event alarm by the user, the alarm is sent to the user via emails and SMSs.

 #### Action steps
-By 【Configuration Changes】->【Alarm Setting】, the single event, alarm level of oriented attack event, notification method, notification time and notifier can be set.
+By **Configuration Changes**->**Alarm Setting**, the single event, alarm level of oriented attack event, notification method, notification time and notifier can be set.
 Alarm setting and sending statement: In order to improve user experience, a single virtual machine per day at most sends one SMS and a single account sends five SMSs per day.
 Email notification: up to 20 emails per day for a single account